 - Anyone authenticated to the cs.cmu.edu AFS cell (people with valid SCS accounts).

 - Authorized AFS administrators (Facilities staff).

-- The SCS Web and FTP servers and a few other authorized hosts.
+- The SCS Web servers and a few other authorized hosts.

 The above special groups may be added to ACLs in the same way as user-created AFS groups.

 Note: typing pts help will list the various pts commands.
 Most pts commands can be used with or without named arguments.
 For example,

 pts creategroup -name bovik:colleagueswill do the same thing.

 Creating groupsAFS group names have the form username:<identifier>, and are created with the pts creategroup command.
 The username specified will be the owner of the group, and must be a valid AFS user name (you will usually want to use your own AFS username).
 For example, the command:

 pts creategroup bovik:colleagueswould create a group called bovik:colleagues.

 Adding and removing usersTo add a user to a group, use the pts adduser command: